Visyond/website-hugo/site/content/casestudy/ericsson-case-study-visyond.md

   after client interactions._

-  **The Account Managers** - responsible for presenting to our Client's clients the value of their solutions
+  **Account Managers** - responsible for presenting to our Client's clients the value of their solutions